 How you will be taught

-Modules will be taught via a combination of assessed and supervised clinical practice, clinical workshops, seminars and distance-learning lectures delivered via the internet.
+Modules will be taught via a combination of assessed and supervised clinical practice, clinical workshops and seminars.
 NHS employers provide appropriate study facilities including computers and internet connection to allow you to carry out academic work on-site.
 Clinical activities and delivery of therapeutic interventions will be supervised and guided by an NHS clinical supervisor in the NHS setting, who will provide guidance on all aspects of clinical competence according to agreed guidelines.
 Ratings of clinical competence will be based on taped evidence of practice in the NHS setting and observations of the trainees' clinical interaction with patients.